marian-code/wikipedia-music-tags/README.md

 ```
 pip install wiki_music
 ```
-For more detailes refer to Documentation which can be found at:
+For more details refer to Documentation which can be found at:
 [readthedocs](https://wikipedia-music-tags.readthedocs.io/en/latest/index.html).

 [Installation intructions](https://wikipedia-music-tags.readthedocs.io/en/latest/instalation.html)